 OakNorth Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register No. 629564).

-1.1 You must be at least 18 years of age to open an Account(s) with us.
+1.1 You must be at least 18 years of age to open an Account(s) with us and a UK resident (England, Scotland, Wales, or Northern Ireland)

 1.2 We are obliged to confirm the true identity of all applicants.
 If we cannot confirm your true identity, we may refuse your application to open an Account and refuse to accept a deposit from you without giving a reason.

-1.3 If you are an individual, you have the right to nominate an authorised third party to help with the administration of your Account(s).
+1.4 If you are an individual, you have the right to nominate an authorised third party to discuss your Account(s) with us.
 If you do this, we will need to confirm the true identity of the third party, as well.

-1.10 Details of our current interest rates are available online or in the OakNorth mobile app (Please note, ISAs rates are not available on the mobile app).
-You can also refer to your deposit statement or contact us to find out more.
+1.11 Details of our current interest rates are available online or in the OakNorth mobile app.
+Details of the interest rates applicable to your Account(s) can be found on your deposit statement via Online Banking or you can contact us to find out more.

-1.11 In the unfortunate event that the Account holder passes away, the personal representative(s) of the deceased must notify us in writing and provide us with a Death Certificate, Grant of Probate, and other documents (which may need to be certified by a regulated entity) to close the Account.
+1.12 If the Account holder dies, the personal representative(s) of the deceased must notify us in writing and provide us with a Death Certificate, Grant of Probate, and other documents (which may need to be certified by a regulated entity) to close the Account.
 The Account will remain open and continue to accrue interest until it is closed.
 To view our deceased customer process in detail and understand the exact requirements please click here.

-1.12 It is a condition of this Agreement that you will not: (a) act abusively, offensively or violently towards our staff; (b) become bankrupt; (c) act dishonestly with us; (d) use your Account for a dishonest, fraudulent or unlawful purpose; or (e) act in a way that gives rise to a reasonable suspicion of fraud.
-If you do any of these things, we will regard that as a serious breach of the agreement between us; and we may close your Account immediately.
-We may also close your Account immediately, if we reasonably consider that (a) it would be unlawful for us to keep; or (b) we would breach our obligations under the Regulatory System if we kept, your Account open.
+1.13 It is a condition of this Agreement that you will not: (a) act abusively, offensively or violently towards our staff; (b) become bankrupt; (c) act dishonestly with us; (d) use your Account for a dishonest, fraudulent or unlawful purpose; or (e) act in a way that gives rise to a reasonable suspicion of fraud or criminal activity.
+If you do any of these things, we will regard that as a serious breach of the Agreement between us; and we may close your Account immediately.
+We may also close your Account immediately, if we reasonably consider that (a) you (or any one of the account holders in the case of a Joint Account) no longer meet our eligibility requirements (as per Clause 1.1); or (b) it would be unlawful for us to keep; or (c) we would breach our obligations under the Regulatory System if we kept, your Account open.

-1.13 If you breach this Agreement in a significant way, or you breach it repeatedly, we may also close your Account by giving you 14 days written notice of our intention to do so.
+1.14 If you breach this Agreement in any other way we may also close your Account by giving you 14 days written notice of our intention to do so.
 Please refer to relevant section(s) of the Specific Terms & Conditions for more detail.

-2.1 You may, along with another person apply for a joint Account.
+2.1 You may, along with another person apply for a joint Account (available for all personal savings accounts except Cash ISAs).
 If you have a joint Account, you are both responsible (individually and together) for any money you owe us.

 2.2 In most cases, we will act on the instructions of either one of you to operate the Account, even if this is without the knowledge of the other joint Account holder.
-Some exceptions apply where we may, in our discretion, require both joint Account holders to provide instructions.
+Some exceptions apply where we may, in our discretion, require both joint Account holders to provide instructions (either verbally or in writing).

 2.3 Each Account holder in a joint Account is bound by these General Terms and Conditions and the relevant Specific Terms & Conditions.
 Each Account holder is fully responsible for all instructions given, even when only given by one party to the Account.